-This bill proposes updates to current statutes regarding the issuance of lifetime injunctions in cases involving class 6 felony offenses.
+This bill proposes to amend current statutes regarding the issuance of lifetime injunctions in cases involving class 6 felony offenses.
 Under the new provisions, a class 6 felony offense will be treated as a felony for the purpose of issuing a lifetime injunction, even before the court has designated the offense as a felony or misdemeanor.
 Additionally, the bill clarifies that a conviction's designation as a misdemeanor does not invalidate a lifetime injunction or prevent a victim from requesting one.
 The superior court will be responsible for issuing these injunctions, and petitions must be submitted to the superior court.

 Senate Engrossed Version: 13-604, 13-719, 13-610